benjamin-awd/Subreddit-Classification-with-NLP/README.md

 - used Tfidf Vectorization with no max feature limit <br>
 - included only words or n-grams that appeared in at least 4 posts <br>
 - excluded stop words and ignored terms that that appeared in more than 20% of posts <br>
-- used Logistic Regression with Ridge regluarization (α = 0.1 | C = 10)
+- used Logistic Regression with Ridge regularization (α = 0.1 | C = 10)
 </i>

-Unsurprisingly, our model reveals that `r/MensRights` is fundamentally opposed to feminism, while `r/MensLib` supports feminism and has a broad and LGBTQ-inclusive perspectives of masculinity. `r/MensRights` also has a very heavy topical focus on current events like the ongoing Johnny Depp and Amber Heard court case.
+Unsurprisingly, our model reveals that `r/MensRights` is fundamentally opposed to feminism, while `r/MensLib` supports feminism and has broad and LGBTQ-inclusive perspectives of masculinity. `r/MensRights` also has a very heavy topical focus on current events like the ongoing Johnny Depp and Amber Heard court case.

 <img src='./assets/mr_ml_plot.png'>